joe-coady/quidproquo/quidproquo-neo4j/README.md

         backpackProps: { brand: 'Fun', color: 'Red' }, }
 );

+const responseB = yield* askGraphDatabaseExecuteOpenCypherQuery(
+    'graph',
+    GraphDatabaseInstanceType.Read,
+    'MATCH (a) RETURN a LIMIT 10'
+);
 ```

+# Notes

-15. note, to set a version, you can pass it via the config
+To set a version, you can pass it via the config

 ```
 import { defineGraphDatabaseNeo4j, Neo4jVersion } from  'quidproquo-neo4j';